C String Extraction: Standard, Custom & Multibyte Guide

 int main() {

-char str[] = "Hello World from C"; // string to split
+char str[] = "Hello World from C"; // String to be split

 char *token;

-char *saveptr; // pointer to store internal state
+char *saveptr; // Pointer to store internal state

-token = strtok_r(str, " ", &saveptr); // get the first token
+token = strtok_r(str, " ", &saveptr); // Get the first token

 while (token != NULL) {